mynameisek/whitepaper/README.md

 Creativeworks Group Limited (“CWG”) is a digital solution provider cofounded by Kwun Yeung in 2005 in Hong Kong.
 As of the date of this Whitepaper, CWG is wholly-owned by Kwun Yeung and Terence Lam.

 In early stage, this is important to keep things simple.
-To enhance the efficiency and minimize the administrative costs of FL, FL has contracted with CWG to outsource all its operations (include staffing, productions and administrations) to CWG.
-We expect this model will be kept until Sep 2019 when FL is expected to close the first round of funding from institutional investors.
+To enhance the efficiency and minimize the administrative costs, FL has contracted with CWG to outsource all its operations (include staffing, productions and administrations) to CWG.
+We expect to operate in this way until Sep 2019 when FL is expected to close the first round of funding from institutional investors.

 For more about CWG, please visit its [website](https://creativeworks.com.hk).